billboos/boos-group-website/content/home/opportunities.md

 ---

-We are currently evaluating applications for the [open Ph.D. student position](/opportunities/) in the Climate Dynamics group.
-The Earth and Planetary Science department does not issue all admission decisions at the same time.
-The timing of our admissions decisions takes into account the fact that [applicants have until April 15](https://cgsnet.org/resources/for-current-prospective-graduate-students/april-15-resolution/) to make decisions on offers from other universities; we do not have the capacity to respond to inquiries from all applicants who desire an earlier decision date.
+We have finished evaluating applications for the [open Ph.D. student position](/opportunities/) in the Climate Dynamics group and won't be admitting more students this cycle.
+There will be a similar opening next year, with a start date in Fall 2024 and application deadline in late 2023.